 Text of SQL query to run.

-When should I use HPrepareSQLQuery?
+When to use HPrepareSQLQuery?

 In some cases, it may be interesting to run the same query several times while modifying one or more variables.
 For example, you may want to run an Insert query several times to add several records into a file.